 - Helping but not enabling: While it’s essential to help a loved one come out of addiction, it’s just as critical to set boundaries.
 Provide love, but do not let anyone take advantage of your kindness.
 Support group meetings and services can provide that extra leg of support.

 How to Choose the Best Support Group for Your Family

 As a parent or family member of an addict, choosing a quality support group can seem like a hefty task.
 To start in the right direction, try the following steps:

 - Try different groups: Just like people, meetings tend to have personalities of their own.
 If one doesn’t suit you, try a different one.

 - Become engaged: To get the most out of any support group, make sure you attend regularly and participate honestly and sincerely.

 - Don’t give up: With each new day, there is hope.

-If you are a parent or loved one of an addict, know that you are not alone.
-Contact Gateway Foundation today to join a support group or get more information on the family support services we offer.
+If you are a parent or loved one or a person in need of help, know that you are not alone.
+Contact Gateway today to join a support group or get more information on the family support services we offer.